-PUBH101 INTRODUCTION TO PUBIC HEALTH Credits: 3
+PUBH101 INTRODUCTION TO PUBIC HEALTH

-This course serves as an overview of the discipline and practice of public health.
+Credits: 3 Pre-requisite(s): None This course serves as an overview of the discipline and practice of public health.
 Course content includes the history of public health, tools and techniques used in the field, a population perspective, and an emphasis on disease prevention and health promotion.